Khatrialok5/bash_scripting/README.md

     - /sbin contains root user executable commands (super user)
     - /usr - program files - install packges in this directory
     - /op - is optional for usr , third parties software e.g. Ansible
+    - /proc - contains background running processes (similar to Task manager in Window)
+      - `cat /proc/cpuinfo`
+      - `cat /proc/meminfo`, Ram, swap is the virtual ram, If physical ram is full, swap will provide support
+    - /var/log - contains variable data
+      - contains log directory - we have log
+    - /run - contains non-persistance real time data, running services, media, etc..
+If you switch off the machine, you will loose those data
+  - Difference between /dev and /run/media
+  - /mnt - empty directory.
+To create a mount point for any partition
+  - /lib - contains library files and sharable objects
+  - /temp - contains temporary files

+  - Symbolic links (short cut) - You can access resources quicker.
+    - /bin -> /usr/bin
+    - /sbin -> /usr/sbin
+    - /lib -> /usr/lib
+    - /lib64 -> /usr/lib64

+    ```
+    cd /
+    ls -l
+      you will see all the directories and soft symbolic links
+    ```

   - **Three Types of files**
     - Regular file
       - It contains data